Medically reviewed by Dr. Levent Acar, MD

 Does biotin really help hair growth?

-Can too much vitamin A cause hair loss?
+Can taking too many vitamins cause hair loss?

 Should I take iron for hair loss?